Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Discussion

-\section{Acknowledgments}
+A software implementation written in C of the model described in Section \ref{sec:theModel}, the datasets produced with that software, as well as the Python scripts used to analyze the dataset and produce the figures are freely available on Zenodo: \url{https://doi.org/10.5281/zenodo.19100553}.

+\subsection{Acknowledgments}

-F.P. gratefully acknowledges support from the NYUAD Research Insitute through projects CG009 and CG002, as well as from the NYUAD HPC center.
+E.S. and Z.T. thank Colin Desmarais for helpful discussions.
+F.P. gratefully acknowledges funding from Tamkeen under the NYUAD Research Institute grant CG009 to Mubadala ACCESS, as well as support from the NYUAD HPC center.
 E.S. gratefully acknowledges support from the FWF project PAT3816823.
+B.M. was partially supported by the MITI interdisciplinary program entitled 80PRIME GEx-MBB, as well as the ANR MBAP-P (ANR-24-CE40-1833) project.
+This work was largely completed while Z.T.~was a postdoctoral researcher at the University of Vienna.